ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/load_and_save.md

 the first and last child, the file position for where events of a box are to be written.

-When saving data three important methods are called on the *MDBoxFlatTree*:
+When saving data, three important methods are called on the *MDBoxFlatTree*:
-* **void MDBoxFlatTree::initFlatStructure(API::IMDEventWorkspace_sptr pws, const std::string &fileName)**:
+* **void MDBoxFlatTree::initFlatStructure**:
   This creates a flattened version of the box structure and stores it in several vectors.
 These vectors are for the:
   * box type